Currency: Great British Pound (£, GBP)

 Owned-entity global employment solutions services provide full payroll, benefits, compliance, and tax services for employers hiring in foreign countries.
 Unlike partner-dependent services, owned-entity providers own their own entities in the countries they cover, so they do not have to outsource.
 This model provides stronger protections for IP and invention rights, as well as a significantly improved experience for employees.

-First, select a global payroll partner who matches your needs.
+First, select an international payroll processing partner who matches your needs.
 If you own an entity in the country, you may not need full global employment services.
 In this case, localized payroll services will likely cover all of your needs.
 If you already have a provider, you may be able to get a better price or better service by shopping around.
 Whichever option you choose, make sure your provider is an owned-entity provider and not a partner-dependent one.

 During and after your partner vetting process, keep the needs of your team top of mind.
 Your employees deserve a great experience no matter where they live.
 Nothing damages the relationship between employer and employee like a late or incorrect payment, so take the time to set up your international payroll solution correctly from the beginning.
 Work with your provider to provide employees with the benefits that matter to them and make sure your provider appreciates the responsibility of acting as your company’s payroll representative.